south-lacrosse/www-dev/docs/development-help.md

 Then, before you run `rsync` run that batch file (it will leave a window open, close it once you're done), and from the command line enter `set SSH_AUTH_SOCK=/tmp/openssh-ssh-agent-pipe` so your current session knows where to look (or add it to your batch file).

 Make sure you use `Ctrl-C` to terminate `socat`, otherwise it won't clean up the `/tmp/openssh-ssh-agent-pipe` file.
 If you try to run `socat` and it fails with `socat...
-E "/tmp/openssh-ssh-agent-pipe" exists` you will need to delete that file (it'll be under your cygwin directory), thought make sure it isn't already running first!
+E "/tmp/openssh-ssh-agent-pipe" exists` you will need to delete that file (it'll be under your cygwin directory), though make sure it isn't already running first!

 ### Deleting Files